H-Shen/Collection_of_my_coding_practice/README.md

 # Collection of My Coding Practice and Coding Templates
 A collection of my coding practice, will be updated inconsistently.

-* Local environment of coding:
+* Unless otherwise stated, the local environment of coding is:

 	* For Python
    		* Python 2.7.16 (.py)